 - What is the conversion rate from MQL to SQL

-Let's say the RevOps team works through half a dozen spreadsheets to understand what the conversion rates for CloudTrain in LATAM look like and what the historical ASP has been.
+Let's say the RevOps team works through half a dozen spreadsheets to understand what the conversion rates for CloudTrain in LATAM look like and what the historical data shows.

-However, using this information, we could calculate whether Sophie will hit her goal.
+Using this information, we can calculate the forecasted revenue and whether Sophie will hit her revenue goals.

-Take a look at the calculations on exactly how many SQLs, SALs, and Win deals Sophie will hit basis the current conversions.
+Take a look at the calculations of exactly how many SQLs, SALs, and Wins Sophie will hit based on the current conversion rates.

 Sophie has signed up for failure.
-She will see a shortfall of $455K from her goal.
+She will see a shortfall in future revenue of $455K.

-We explained the math and also included a funnel simulator in this blog.
-There’s a funnel simulator (calculator), too, where you can punch in your numbers to see exactly how many deals you need to win, among other pipe metrics.
+We explain the math and also include a sales funnel simulator in this blog post.
+You can punch in your numbers to see exactly how many deals you need to win, among other pipeline metrics.

-While the above math helps, there are two fundamental problems for any growth-stage company scaling fast.
+While the math helps, there are two fundamental problems for any growth-stage company scaling fast.

-- The above method is reactive.
-Your RevOps is spending days together to collate data from half a dozen spreadsheets to arrive at this math.
-By the time it was delivered to you, it is marginally stale from what is happening in your markets.
+- This method is reactive.
+Your RevOps team is spending days to harvest data from half a dozen spreadsheets to arrive at this math.
+By the time it is delivered to you, it's marginally stale from what is happening in your markets.

-Salesforce Research's most recent State of Sales study highlights an important insight.
+Salesforce Research's recent State of Sales study highlights an important insight.

 88% of reps say current economic conditions make it essential to anticipate customers' needs.
 Across the board, high-performing organizations track these insights much more closely, using them to flesh out a holistic picture of who customers are and what they need.